America Without a Union Movement

 Mike Gallagher Re-elected to Lead Local 793

 Mike Gallagher has been re-elected to a fifth term as business manager of Local 793 of the International Union of Operating Engineers.
 Gallagher, who has led the local for 16 years now, was re-elected to another four-year term when ballots were counted on Thursday, Aug.
 9, 2012.
-“I am grateful that Local 793 members across […]
+“I am grateful that Local 793 members across the province have once again put their faith in myself and the rest of the executive team,” he said.
+“The union once again has a strong and dedicated leadership team in place and we are […]

 Mike Gallagher has been re-elected to a fifth term as business manager of Local 793 of the International Union of Operating Engineers.